dnmore/taskie/README.md

 ```

-You can run the following to start the application
+You can run the following command to start the application

 ```
 $ npm run dev